The Government of Canada is investing $130 million to help deploy EV chargers where Canadians live, work, and play.

 The section below gives a detailed breakdown for the specific RFPs issued in past, current, and planned ZEVIP rounds.

-NRCan is contributing 50% of Total Project Costs up to a maximum of $2 million per project for Delivery Organizations.
+The second ZEVIP RFP for third-party delivery organizations is planned to be announced in August 2021.
 Eligible Delivery Organizations are local governments or not-for-profit organizations that will distribute ZEVIP funding to "Ultimate Recipients".
 Ultimate Recipients must install EV chargers in public places, on-street, in multi-family buildings, workplaces, or for light-duty vehicle fleets.

 The first ZEVIP RFP launched in June 2019 and targeted public places and on-street charging.
 The maximum funding amount for this round was $5 million.